bgermann/offwall/INSTALL.md

 ## Installing on Solaris 10

+You can download Solaris SVR4 packages from
+[GitHub Releases](https://github.com/bgermann/offwall/releases) and install them with pkgadd.
-You can install the package with pkgadd.
-Maybe you get a checksum error, because the upstream Heirloom Packaging Tools depend on a long's size being 32 bit for computing the checksums.
+If you build the package yourself, possibly you get a checksum error because the upstream Heirloom Packaging Tools depend on a long's size being 32 bit for computing the checksums.
 You should install a 32-bit version.
 If that is not possible, pkgadd has an undocumented -C flag to deactivate checksum checks.